awslabs/aws-well-architected-labs/Security/200 - CloudFront with WAF Protection/README.md

-# Level 100: EC2 Web Infrastructure Protection
+# Level 200: CloudFront with WAF Protection

 ## Introduction
-This hands-on lab will guide you through the introductory steps to protect an Amazon EC2 workload from network based attacks.
+This hands-on lab will guide you through the steps to protect a workload from network based attacks using Amazon CloudFront and AWS Web Application Firewall (WAF).
-You will use the AWS Management Console and AWS CloudFormation to guide you through how to secure an Amazon EC2 based web application with defense in depth methods.
+You will use the AWS Management Console and AWS CloudFormation to guide you through how to deploy CloudFront with WAF integration to apply defense in depth methods.
 Skills learned will help you secure your workloads in alignment with the [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected/).

 ## Goals:
 * Protecting network and host-level boundaries